ergoplatform/ergodocs/docs/uses/dex-buyback.md

                  )
       }
 ```
-Where `bbh` is buyback script hash.
+In this case, `bbh` represents the buyback script hash.

-A playground version you can experiment with is available: https://scastie.scala-lang.org/oVlOW1GpTkWGLPLzDmJTxA .
+You can experiment with a playground version of this code [on scastie](https://scastie.scala-lang.org/oVlOW1GpTkWGLPLzDmJTxA)

-Similarly to buyback, we can enhance orders with different conditions, getting DEX functionality (and simple DEX orders) composable with complex logic (token-sale, liquidity providing etc.).
-I'm calling this *smart orders*.
-The big question, however, is how to do front-end apps and UIs for smart order based DEXes.
+Just like the buyback, we can enhance orders with various conditions, thereby achieving DEX functionality.
+This makes simple DEX orders composable with complex logic such as token-sale, liquidity providing, etc. This concept is referred to as *smart orders*.
+However, the challenge lies in developing front-end apps and user interfaces for smart order-based DEXes.